pandeylokesh124/personal-website/README.md

-# PersonalWebsite - This angular application was started in order to learn angular and ended up with writing my own simple website :)
+# PersonalWebsite - I started this project in order to learn angular and ended up with writing my own a very simple website :).
+Right now there is no backend service running.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.

 ## Development server